-Retired Supreme Court Justice Dalia Dorner was born in 1934 in Turkey and immigrated to Israel in 1944.
-She studied Law at the Hebrew University of Jerusalem, and was graduated with a Masters in Jurisprudence in 1958.
-She then enlisted in the IDF, where she served in a number of judicial capacities, including as a Judge on the IDF Court of Appeals, and attained the rank of Colonel.
-Between 1979 and 1994, Justice Dorner served as a District Court Judge first of Be'er Sheva and then of Jerusalem.
-In 1994, she was appointed to the Israeli Supreme Court, where she served until her retirement in 2004.
+Supreme Court Justice (Emerita) Dalia Dorner was born in 1934 in Turkey and immigrated to Israel in 1944.
+She studied law at the Hebrew University of Jerusalem, and earned a Master’s degree in Jurisprudence in 1958.
+She then enlisted in the IDF, where she served in a number of judicial capacities including as a judge on the IDF Court of Appeals, and attained the rank of Colonel.
+Between 1979 and 1994, Justice Dorner served as a District Court Judge, first in Be’er Sheva and then in Jerusalem.
+In 1994, she was appointed to Israel’s Supreme Court, where she served until her retirement in 2004.

 To download the data file, please complete the short form below.
 If the data file is updated or revised in the future, we will contact you via email.